openzfs/openzfs-docs/docs/Getting Started/Ubuntu/Ubuntu 16.04 Root on ZFS.rst

 ::

+  Ensure swap paritions are not in use:
+  # swapoff --all

   If the disk was previously used in an MD array, zero the superblock:
   # apt install --yes mdadm
   # mdadm --zero-superblock --force /dev/disk/by-id/scsi-SATA_disk1